 Look back—and forward—with rose-colored glasses

 Stewing over something you regret just breeds unhappiness.
-Instead, research from San Francisco State University shows that focusing on good memories makes us feel more content with our life.
+Instead, some research published in Health Psychology has found that focusing on good memories, especially those from childhood, is linked to a healthier life.
 “In two minutes, write down every detail you can remember about a meaningful event from the day before,” suggests Michelle Gielan, a former CBS News anchor who’s now a positive psychology expert and the bestselling author of Broadcasting Happiness.
 “Yesterday’s high points can be today’s fuel for happiness.”
-This can even have an effect on our overall health: Geilan points to a study that found that patients suffering from chronic pain who did this for six months were able to reduce their pain meds.
+This can even have an effect on our overall health: Gielan points to a 2016 study in the JAMA Network Journals that found that patients suffering from chronic pain who did this for six months were able to reduce their pain meds.
 Finding the good in our past can help us look to the future with hope instead of trepidation.
-Here are 13 tiny changes that will make your home instantly happier.

 Actively cultivating a feeling of gratefulness is one of the best ways to get happier.
 “There’s a lot of research on trying to appreciate what’s good about your life rather than focusing on what you don’t have or what other people have and you want,” says Dr. Lyubomirsky.
 “We have people write gratitude letters to their mother, for example, and not even share them.
 They write out all the things Mom has done, and just the process alone makes you really appreciate everything.”
 This can make you feel closer and even improve your bond—especially if you decide to share your gratitude letter.
 “Genuine expressions of gratitude help build new relationships or strengthen existing ones by demonstrating to others that we appreciate, understand, and care about them,” Major says.